quanticedu/msba/README.md

 The "R Foundation" course is designed to provide students with a solid foundation in R programming.
 It covers the following topics:

-MSBAR 1.01 Introduction to RStudio
+MSBAR 1.01 Introduction to RStudio.
 MSBAR 1.02 Variables and Operators.
-MSBAR 1.03 Vectors and Lists
+MSBAR 1.03 Vectors and Lists.
-MSBAR 1.04 Dataframes and Matrices
+MSBAR 1.04 Dataframes and Matrices.
-MSBAR 1.05 Control Structures
+MSBAR 1.05 Control Structures.
 MSBAR 1.05.5 What to Watch?
-MSBAR 1.06 Importing and Reading Data
+MSBAR 1.06 Importing and Reading Data.
-MSBAR 1.07 Functions
+MSBAR 1.07 Functions.
-MSBAR 1.08 Bisic Visualizations
+MSBAR 1.08 Bisic Visualizations.

 # Repository Structure